sipmann/sipmann.github.io/content/java-hibernate-mysql-refused.rst

 .. code-block:: SQL

-	-- No access to user root on any other IP
+	#No access to user root on any other IP
 	SELECT User, Host FROM mysql.user;
 	+---------------+-----------+
 	| User          | Host      |